Call Us: +32 2 466 00 16

 Azure Architecture Introduction

-An architecture will look very different depending on what you're focusing.
-Do you want it to be fast or reliable or cheap?
+An architecture will look very different depending on what you're focusing on.
+Do you want it to be fast, reliable, or cheap?
 You can't have it all, but you can optimize for more than one thing.
-These considerations will be drive decisions in all following topics.
+These considerations will drive decisions in all following topics.

 • Azure Global Infrastructure